devulogi/book-shop-mgmt-system/README.md

 # Bookshop Management System

-This fully featured bookshop management system is for demo and educational purposes only.
+This a fully featured bookshop management system is for demo and educational purposes only.

 ### It has features like:
 - Add new books to the database